Tag: Google layoffs

 Google Slashes Most Jobs at Area 120 Incubator as Part of Cuts

-Alphabet Inc.’s Google has cut most of the jobs at Area 120, its in-house incubator for new projects, as part of a broad wave of layoffs across the company.
+[ad_1] Alphabet Inc.’s Google has cut most of the jobs at Area 120, its in-house incubator for new projects, as part of a broad wave of layoffs across the company.
 Alphabet Inc.'s Google has cut most of the jobs at Area 120, its in-house incubator for new projects, as part of a broad wave of layoffs across the company.
 Three projects in the incubator will “graduate” later this year, meaning they will be folded into Google, a company spokesperson said Friday.
 “We have made the difficult decision to wind down the majority of the Area 120 team,” the spokesperson said.
 The managing partner of Area 120 remains with the company, the spokesperson said.
-Virtually all other workers who weren't involved in the three projects have lost their jobs, according to two people with knowledge of the m...
+Virtually all other workers who weren't involved in the three projects have lost their jobs, according to two people with knowledge of...

 Technology